hblyx/DSC180_Project2/README.md

 This repository contains all code for all findings and attempt related to this project.

+### Requirements
+`submission.json` contains the Docker image which have all packages needed.
+Meanwhile, the specific requirements are in `requirements.txt`.

 ### Run
 To run the project, we left the test with `run.py`.
 However, since this project is  more about to explore the solutions for community detection, the content is relatively mass.
 It is really difficult to re-run all analysis, model training, and algorithms implemented in a short period of time.
 Therefore, in `test` of `run.py`, it will run our naive traditional community detection algorithm which depends on the number of common neighbors on the test dataset.
 It will make sure the graph related things can successful run.